Tommy Henry (baseball): Professional career

 Henry was selected by the Arizona Diamondbacks with the 74th overall pick in the 2019 Major League Baseball draft.
 Henry made three appearances in 2019 for the Hillsboro Hops after signing, going 0–0 with a 6.00 ERA over 3 innings.
 Henry did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Henry returned to action in 2021 with the Double-A Amarillo Sod Poodles, posting a 4-6 record and 5.21 ERA with 135 strikeouts across 23 starts.
 He began the 2022 season with the Triple-A Reno Aces.

 On August 3, 2022, Henry was selected to the 40-man roster and promoted to the major leagues for the first time.
 On August 9, Henry earned his first career win after pitching seven innings of one-run ball against the Pittsburgh Pirates.
 In nine appearances for the Diamondbacks, he posted a 3-4 record and 5.36 ERA with 36 strikeouts over 47 innings of work.

 Henry was optioned to the Triple-A Reno Aces to begin the 2023 season.
 On April 24, 2023, he was recalled to the Diamondbacks.
 After 17 appearances (16 starts), in which he went 5–4 with a 4.15 ERA and 64 strikeouts, Henry was placed on the injured list with left elbow inflammation on July 30, 2023.
 On August 19, he was transferred to the 60-day injured list.

 Henry made 9 appearances (7 starts) for the Diamondbacks during the 2024 campaign, compiling a 2-3 record and 7.04 ERA with 30 strikeouts across 38 1/3 innings pitched.

 Henry was optioned to Triple-A Reno to begin the 2025 season.
 In two appearances for the Diamondbacks, he recorded a 4.05 ERA with eight strikeouts across 6 2/3 innings pitched.
 On June 20, 2025, it was announced that Henry would require Tommy John surgery, ruling him out for the remainder of the season.
+He was designated for assignment by the Diamondbacks on November 18.
+On November 21, Henry was non-tendered by Arizona and became a free agent.

+On December 1, 2025, Henry re-signed with the Diamondbacks on a minor league contract.

+Personal life

+Henry and his wife, Brianna, were married in December 2024 in West Bloomfield, Michigan.